tuchandra/zebra/README.md

 These may happen.
 But the project is finally at a place that I'm happy with, and so I'm excited to share and write about it.

 ## Incomplete changelog
+### 2023-11-13: continue tests and refactor
+Continue adding tests.
+Finish up the unit tests for `sat_utils.py` and start a couple for `clues.py`, though that file is very hard to test because of the difficulty of hand-computing DNF-to-CNF conversions.

+Next steps are unifying the puzzle and solution, creating a better `__repr__`, and simplifying how we represent puzzle size (attribute on `Puzzle`, tuple of ints 1 to N, just the number `n_houses`, etc.).

 ### 2023-11-12: updates to tools
 Remove black and use ruff for formatting.
 Update dependencies.
 Add new CLI with simpler, clearer usage; `python -m src.main`.

 ### 2023-06-05: typing improvements
 Rename `SATLiteral` -> `PuzzleElement` (smoothie, cat, etc.); this clarifies that it's not a Literal in the boolean sense and is instead a name for e.g., characters in a puzzle.